15 Expats Talk about Health Insurance and Healthcare in Croatia

 When we asked about emergency services, members in Croatia wrote:

 "Emergency services in Croatia are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial 112, the national emergency number.
 This number is free of charge and can be dialed from any phone, including mobile phones.
 Ambulance services are available 24 hours a day, 7 days a week.
-The ambulance service will provide medical assistance and transport to the nearest hospital," remarked one expat living in Croatia.
+The ambulance service will provide medical assistance and transport to the nearest hospital," said one expat living in Croatia.

 Will I need to travel to see a specialist?